When will I know if I have been accepted to Co-op?

 How much does it cost to participate in Co-op?

-Will Co-op guarantee me a job?
+Will participating in the Co-op Program guarantee me a job?

 How do I find an employer or position?